FIFA World Cup 2022: Mesmerising Messi’s Argentina fulfill the dream by beating France on penalties in final

 Story highlights

-Messi's Argentina breaks the 36-year curse of no World Cup trophy.
-Joins the likes of Kempes and Maradona to have won the elusive trophy
+Messi's men broke Argentina's 36-year curse of no World Cup trophy.
+With the triumph, Messi joins the likes of Kempes and Maradona to have won the elusive trophy

-Messi's Argentina breaks the 36-year curse of no World Cup trophy.
-Joins the likes of Kempes and Maradona to have won the elusive trophy
+Messi's men broke Argentina's 36-year curse of no World Cup trophy.
+With the triumph, Messi joins the likes of Kempes and Maradona to have won the elusive trophy

-It was Lionel Messi's last dance on the World Cup stage.
-And if the start against Saudi Arabia was as anticlimactic as they come, the end was as romantic, thrilling and visceral as it could have been.
+It was Lionel Messi's last dance on the World Cup stage, in perhaps one of the most thrilling finals ever.
+It was a grand finale to the tournament coinciding with the Argentine star’s last World Cup.
+And if the start against Saudi Arabia was as anticlimactic as they come, the end was just as romantic, thrilling and visceral as it could have been.

-A spectacular save from Martinez to deny Tchoumeni and a miss from Coman allowed Argentina to clinch the WC trophy after having lead the game for majority.
+A spectacular save from Martinez to deny Aurélien Tchouaméni and a miss from Kingsley Coman allowed Argentina to clinch the WC trophy after going through a plethora of emotions through the course of the match.

 Two goals from Argentina's talisman Messi and one from Angel Di Maria were not enough for Argentina to get ahead as Mbappe smashed a first World Cup hat-trick to take the game to penalties.